twister-php/sql/README.md

 \Twister\Sql::setConnection($conn);
 ```

 Once the connection is set, the class (and all the sql() instances you will create afterwards) will use the internal 'driver'.
-This driver will use your connection to 'escape' and 'quote' strings, and execute your queries if you want.
+The driver is customized automatically based on your connection type and will use your connection to 'escape' and 'quote' strings, and execute your queries if you want.
 Executing queries with the class is entirely optional!

 ### query(), exec(), fetchAll(), lookup()